VaclavElias/stride-website-next/archive.md

 title: Blog Archive
 tags: search
 ---
- Welcome to the Blog Archive page.
+ Welcome to the Stride Blog Archive page.
 Explore the blog's archive of .NET and C# posts, organized by year.
 Catch up on past content and discover new insights, tips, and inspiration.
 <!-- excerpt -->
-{% assign reversedPosts = collections.blog | reverse %}
+{% assign reversedPosts = collections.blog %}
 {% for year in collections.yearList %}
 <h3>{{ year }}</h3>
 <ul>